Authenticating to the server

 [default: admin]

 In authenticated mode, the server requires authentication for all requests.
-The authentication method can be either:
+The authentication method can be either (one of them is enough):

-- a TLS client certificate and the server extracts the username from the certificate’s subject common name (CN)
+- a TLS client certificate and the server will extract the username from the certificate’s subject common name (CN)

 - or a JWT access token and the server extracts the username from the token’s subject (sub) claim